My 2015 retrospective. Kind of like 2014, but less terrible and more snow.

 Challenges for the year:

 In February, it snowed every couple of days for 6 weeks.
 We got more snow than anywhere else in the USA and 3x more than we usually get in an entire winter season.
-It was insane.
+It was nuts.
 I had snowbanks on either side of my driveway taller than I am.
 Our 6 foot chainlink fence was completely buried.
 I gave up on one car and the section of driveway it was parked on--we didn't see it until Spring.

 I still have too many things I'm working on, but it's a lot easier now than it was.
 In the next few weeks, I'll be putting down pyvideo, richard and steve.
 I spent some time working on them in 2015, but more importantly, I spent a ton of time feeling guilty and otherwise terrible about them.
 More on in another blog post.